microsoft/qsharp-language/Specifications/Language/3_Expressions/CopyAndUpdateExpressions.md

 To reduce the need for mutable bindings, Q# supports copy-and-update expressions for value types with item access.
 User defined types and arrays both are immutable and fall into this category.
 User defined types allow to access items via name, whereas arrays allow to access items via an index or range of indices.

+Copy-and-update expressions instantiate a new value of with all items set to the corresponding value in  the original expression, except certain specified items(s), which are set to the one(s) defined on the right hand side of the expression.

-Such copy-and-update expressions consist of a ternary operator `w/` `<-`; the syntax `w/` should be read as the commonly used short notation for "with".
+Copy-and-update expressions are constructed using a ternary operator `w/` `<-`; the syntax `w/` should be read as the commonly used short notation for "with".
-Copy-and-update expressions are of the form
+They are of the form
 ```qsharp
     original w/ itemAccess <- modification
 ```